HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 ## Sources

-In this lesson, you will learn how to get both of those files from your choice of two different sources, either **Social Explorer** or **NHGIS.org**.
+In this lesson, you will learn how to get these files from your choice of the following sources.

 ### Social Explorer